-KGI is starting an innovative entry-level Occupational Therapy Doctorate (OTD) program.
+KGI is developing an innovative entry-level Occupational Therapy Doctorate (OTD) program.
 The program is not currently accepting applications.

 To prepare graduates as innovative leaders within the occupational therapy field, Keck Graduate Institute (KGI) in Claremont, CA is creating an entry-level Occupational Therapy Doctorate (OTD) program.
-The expected start date of the program is fall 2022.
+Fall 2022 is the program’s expected start date, which is subject to approval by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) and the Western Association of Schools and Colleges (WASC).

 Hands-on industry experiences and team collaboration are at the core of KGI’s success in biotech and healthcare education.
 For KGI’s innovative OTD program, an active-learning and hands-on approach will prepare students to become resourceful, ethical, flexible, and agile problem-solvers.